What are LSI Keywords?

 That’s why keyword density was so important back in the day.

-If you didn’t use your keyword bunch of times, Google wouldn’t understand that your page was about that term.
+If you didn’t use your keyword a bunch of times, Google wouldn’t understand that your page was about that term.

 Fast forward to today, and Google is MUCH smarter.